serlesen/microservices-bookstore/README.md

 to connect to the database, and Git for the rest.
 This means that I must set a priority order in the configuration sources.
 Thus, Vault requires some additional configuraitons, as the authentication via token.

+## Chapter 5

+In this fifth chapter, I show how to use Apache Kafka as a message broker between to microservices.
+I try to separate the need to send an email from sending the email itself.
+When creating a user in the database, I want an email to be sent as confirmation of the user's account.
+I want the microservice service-users to create the user's account in the database and the publish a message into Apache Kafka.
+Another microservice, service-mails, will be listenning to Apache Kafka for new messages to create and send an email.

+For this purpose, the publisher, service-users, will be configured to send messages to Apache Kafka.
+And the consumer, service-mails, will be configured to read messages from Apache Kafka.
+Both microservices will only need the Spring dependency of Apache Kafka.
+Both microservice will also need to configure the connection to Apache Kafka.
+And then, the publisher will need to configure the template to write messages, and the consumer will need to configure the topic and consumer groups to read messages.